sakthipriyan/sakthipriyan.com/src/2015/12/12/crawlpod-open-source-scalable-web-crawler.md

 * Lot of ideas yet to be implemented to make it easier to use.
 * Need to document `Crawlpod` in its own [site](http://crawlpod.net) as it grows.

-Kudos! you read till this point.
+Kudos! you read till this point, just go ahead and share it.
+Thanks!